royapakzad/hackathon_oss_safeguard_multilingual/README.md

 ## **Evaluation Approach**

-For each of the 60 scenarios, model responses are evaluated against English or Farsi policy file (policy_2.txt and policy_fa_2.txt) identical in content but just translated.
+For each of the 60 scenarios, model responses are evaluated against English or Farsi policy file (policy_en.txt and policy_fa.txt) identical in content but just translated.

-This benchmark measures whether the **same scenario posed in different languages** receives: consistent classification
+This benchmark measures whether the same scenario posed in different languages, and rerun with identical policy content under English and non-English policy texts, receives a consistent classification regarding whether it violates policy.

 The goal is to quantify **cross-lingual classification  drift**, a major concern for real-world multilingual deployments of AI systems and guardrails.